 - Fellows will participate in mentoring training activities associated with the program and mentor one or more undergraduate students for a minimum of 10 weeks.

 PhD students can participate in the training program even if they do not receive an NIH training fellowship.
-These would include applicants who are not US citizens or permanent residents and citizens and those students who were not awarded fellowships.
+These would include applicants who are not US citizens or permanent residents and citizens and those students who are not awarded fellowships.

 - Courses: All trainees of the program will complete BMB961 'Designing Plant Metabolism for Health and Sustainability' (being taught by Christoph Benning) and the Fall Semester BMB960 level Plant Biotechnology Research Forum on Plants for Health and Sustainability seminar course by the start of their fifth semester (end of the second year).

 - Trainees will attend meetings with Executive Committee (EC) members to plan the annual symposium and how the program participants can strengthen the research community at MSU.